-Helmet Side rails are the attachment points installed on the sides of a helmet which is so useful if you want to attach any extra items to your helmet for example; camera, flashlight, laser etc. Though the main purpose of side rails on ballistic helmets is to mount ear protection.
+Helmet Side rails are the attachment points installed on the sides of a helmet which is so useful if you want to attach any extra items to your helmet for example; camera, flashlight, laser, etc. Though the main purpose of side rails on ballistic helmets is to mount ear protection.

 Velcro is pretty obvious for those who have previously used the hook-and-loop thing.
-There are usually multiple Velcro areas present on modern helmets where you can attach your team/country flag, camera, LED strobe which shows you are in the same team to the players behind you.
+There are usually multiple Velcro areas present on modern helmets where you can attach your team/country flag, camera, LED strobe which shows you are in the same team as the players behind you.